 The draw is conducted using a single ball machine containing balls numbered from 1 to 49.
-Eight balls are drawn at random from the ball machine.
-The first 7 balls form the winning selection and the 8th ball represents the bonus number.
+Seven balls are drawn at random from the ball machine.
+The first 6 numbers form the winning selection and the 7th ball represents the bonus number.

 * Located in Toronto, the Interprovincial Lottery Corporation forms a partnership of Canada’s five lottery corporations: Loto‑Québec, the Ontario Lottery and Gaming Corporation, the Western Canada Lottery Corporation, the British Columbia Lottery Corporation and the Atlantic Lottery Corporation.